Fluid-Dynamics-Group/distribute/docs/src/commands.md

 at the time of writing, this yields:

 ```
-distribute 0.6.0
+distribute 0.9.4
 A utility for scheduling jobs on a cluster

 USAGE:
-    distribute <SUBCOMMAND>
+    distribute [FLAGS] <SUBCOMMAND>

 FLAGS:
     -h, --help         Prints help information
+        --save-log
+        --show-logs
     -V, --version      Prints version information

 SUBCOMMANDS:
     add              add a job set to the queue
     client           start this workstation as a node and prepare it for a server connection
     help             Prints this message or the help of the given subcommand(s)
     kill             terminate any running jobs of a given batch name and remove the batch from the queue
+    node-status      check the status of all the nodes
     pause            pause all currently running processes on this node for a specified amount of time
     pull             Pull files from the server to your machine
+    run              run a apptainer configuration file locally (without sending it off to a server)
     server           start serving jobs out to nodes using the provied configuration file
-    status      check the status of all the nodes
+    server-status    check the status of all the nodes
     template         generate a template file to fill for executing with `distribute add`
 ```

 ## add